7 Surprising Microneedling Benefits for Your Skin

 This is good when healing, because it makes everything stick together.
 However, beneath the skin the glue is so strong that it can literally pull the skin down.
 This is what creates the pock marks or scarring on the surface of the skin.

-Serial photographs of a 24 year old female treated with microneedling and PRP
+Serial photographs of a 24 year old female treated with microneedling

 The “rough” surface of the skin can occur with mild but persistent acne over time.
 The skin just looks rough and not as refined as it once was.
 However, over the course of 5 treatments you can clearly see that the skin starts to look young, smooth and refreshed again.